OrchestriAI

 The billing dispute angle

-One forwarder I worked with reduced billing disputes from 15-20 per month to 3-4 just by automating client notifications at risk thresholds.
+In one engagement, a forwarder reduced billing disputes from 15-20 per month to 3-4 after automating client notifications at risk thresholds.
+That is a result from that operating context, not a universal expectation.

 The communication isn't replacing the account manager relationship.
 It's giving account managers something better to talk about than "sorry about that charge."
 If you want the operating model behind this, start with the freight forwarder automation use case and the freight industry overview.